 Did you know…

-Memorial Day used to be known as Decoration Day, and the holiday and practice of decorating the graves of those who died in service of our country dates back to the Civil War.
+Originally, Memorial Day was known as Decoration Day, and the holiday and practice of decorating the graves of those who died in service of our country dates back to the Civil War.
 Many local communities already honored their war dead.
 They were, after all, their friends, husbands, brothers, fathers and sons.

 The call to recognize the day nationally came from General John A. Logan – a veteran, Illinois state legislator, and head of a Northern Civil War Veterans organization – who declared: